villevaltonen/docker-build-go/README.md

 # docker-build-go

-This is a template repository for utilising multi-stage Docker build for a Go application.
+This is a template for utilising multi-stage Docker build for a Go application.